uwol/proleap-cobol-parser/README.md

 Abstract Syntax Tree (AST) and Abstract Semantic Graph (ASG) for COBOL 85 code.
 The AST represents plain COBOL source code in a syntax tree structure.
 The ASG is generated from the AST by semantic analysis and provides data and control flow information (e. g. variable access).
+Also, the ASG provides EXEC SQL, EXEC SQLIMS and EXEC CICS statements as texts.